SUMMER SCHOOLS for 15-18 YEAR OLDS

-LIGC is an exciting and empowering series of Oxford Summer Schools for 16 -18 year olds interested in the challenges and career opportunities presented by today's biggest global challenges.
+LIGC is a not-for-profit organisation based in Oxford, UK.
+We organise a series exciting and empowering series of Oxford Summer Schools for 16 -18 year olds interested in the challenges and career opportunities presented by today's biggest global challenges.
+We are working with three amazing organisations to bring you the most exciting ideas in the field.

 Have you heard about the people building new businesses around new energy sources?
 Or making use of free waste materials to make new marketable products?
 Making leather from pineapple leaves?
 Making trainers from sea plastic?
 Building houses from milk boxes?
 Using flowers to control agricultural pests?
 Making edible plates?
 The opportunities and ideas are endless.
 Global issues are making the future for young people uncertain.
 But armed with the right knowledge and skills, there are exciting new challenges and opportunities emerging.